-Picture shows a unique carved Kokorra Spirit Figures on a Papua New Guinean Paddle c1850.
-Part of the Paget-Blake Collection and on show in Explorers Gallery at Torquay Museum.
+These are unique carved Kokorra spirit figures on a paddle from Papua New Guinea, c1850.
+It is part of the Paget-Blake Collection and on show in Explorers Gallery.

 The ornate paddle is about 3 feet long and depicts kokorra spirit figures which were often used as a pictorial representation linking the tribe’s people with their inspirational male ancestors.